-The position is for a starting period of 2 years and is available from 1st September 2020 or as soon as possible hereafter.
+The position is for a starting period of 5 months and is available from 1st of August 2020 or as soon as possible hereafter.

 Applicants should hold a PhD in molecuar biology, biochemistry, nanotechnology, biomedicine or related field.

-Candidates with experience in membrane protein purification and single particle EM will be preferred, but prior experience with other structural biology techniques is also considered positive.
+Candidates with experience in single particle EM will be preferred, but prior experience with other structural biology techniques is also considered positive.

 Applicants should be self-driven and capable of planning and conducting own research while willing to collaborate closely in an international team.
 Good communication skills in written and spoken English language are essential, and candidates should have a good publication record with clear contributions as first author.
 The maintenance of a complete digital laboratory journal will be mandatory.

 The project is carried out in an interdisciplinary collaboration between the two research team of Professor Gregers Rom Andersen (structural biology) and Associcate professor Edzard Spillner (allergy and antibody technology).
 The teams are located nearby enabling daily collaborative efforts and fast communication and frequent informal discussions.

 What we offer

 - Access to a well-equipped research infrastructure for protein expression and protein purification in the two research teams.